Iceland: Land of Fire and Ice

 Led by Liz Safran, Associate Professor of Geological Sciences

-Accompanied by Emily Decker ’85, Senior Associate Director of Alumni and Parent Programs
+Accompanied by President Wim Wiewel and Senior Associate Director of Alumni and Parent Programs, Emily Decker ’85.

 This amazing Icelandic adventure combines the breathtaking scenery of Iceland’s natural beauty with the sophisticated urban center of Reykjavik.